52M Data Analysis in R

 Introduction

 This module introduces you to data analysis in R. The first 4 weeks covers core concepts about scientific computing, types of variable, the role of variables in analysis and how to use RStudio to organise analysis and import, summarise and plot data.
-In weeks 5 to 8, you will learn about the logic of hypothesis testing, confidence intervals, what is meant by a statistical model, two-sample tests and one-way analysis of variance (ANOVA).
-You will learn how to write reproducible reports in Quarto in weeks 9 and 10.
-Finally, there will be a drop-in for your questions in week 11.
+In weeks 5 to 9, you will learn about the logic of hypothesis testing, confidence intervals, what is meant by a statistical model, two-sample tests and one-way analysis of variance (ANOVA).
+In week 10 we will introduce the format of the assessment and in week 11 there will be a dedicated drop in session to consolidate learning and ask any further questions about the module or assessment.

 This module complement the work you will do in BIO00070M Research, Professional and Team Skills where you will you will learn how to organise reproducible data analyses using a project-oriented workflow and analyses RNA sequence data.
 It will be important to use the skills and tools you learn in 52M and apply them in 70M.